tytydraco/yessleep/out/I_was_clinically_dead_for_10_minutes_I_went_to_heaven_and_what_I_saw_there_defied_every_Sunday_school_parable_every_psalm_every_sermon_about_gates_of_pearl_and_streets_of_gold.md

 But lean close—I’ll show you the scars where they tried to carve me open…

-how it glows in the dark at 10:00 PM.
+how they glow in the dark at 10:00 PM.